ucsb-cs56-webapps/ucsb-cs56-anon-search-engine-2/README.md

 To get a SearhEngine ID go to https://developers.google.com/custom-search/v1/overview Click on the "Custom Search Engine Control panel" Click on add to make a new serch engine and follow instructions.
+Enter "google.com" as the url.
+Click "Contorl Panel" to find your Search Engine ID.
-Click on the "tutorial" for more instruciton on how to customize the search engine You can click on the search engine and your Search Engine ID will be given
+Click on the "tutorial" for more instruciton on how to customize the search engine

 DUCK DUCK GO: No extra work required